Planning a Trip to Colombia's Coffee Region

 With up to five days in Colombia's Coffee region, you can spend a full day and night in one of the region's main towns.
 Try out Salento, beloved for its brightly colored colonial architecture set against a backdrop of mountains shrouded in mist, a vibrant street music scene, and gourmet restaurants, many of which serve local trout cooked in several ways.

 Meanwhile, smaller towns like Filandia and Pijao offer simpler pleasures and a slower type of travel.
-Both have picturesque colonial houses and shops for local craftsmen offering one-of-a-kind souvenirs like woven baskets and knit ponchos and sweaters.
-Filandia is also the location of the area’s most famous restaurant Helena Adentro, so make a reservation in advance to try modern Colombian specialties and fusion dishes in light-filled room decorated with fresh flowers.
+Both have picturesque colonial houses and shops for local craftsmen offering one-of-a-kind souvenirs like woven baskets, knit ponchos, and sweaters.
+Filandia is also the location of the area's most famous restaurant Helena Adentro, so make a reservation in advance to try modern Colombian specialties and fusion dishes in a light-filled room decorated with fresh flowers.

-If you’re partial to rugged nature and have serious hiking and climbing experience, you can also hire a guide or join a group to trek up one of the major peaks in Parque Nacional Nevado del Ruiz, including El Ruiz, the tallest mountain within the park at 5325 m, as well as Nevada de Santa Isabel (4965 m) and Nevada del Tolima (5215 m).
-Guides can organize a climbing expedition that includes all equipment so you don’t have to worry about bringing your own.
-If you plan on tackling this, you may want to plan your last night in a town close to a hot spring, though, just so you can soak all those sore muscles away!
+If you're partial to rugged nature and have serious hiking and climbing experience, you can also hire a guide or join a group to trek up one of the major peaks in Parque Nacional Nevado del Ruiz, including El Ruiz, the tallest mountain within the park, as well as Nevada de Santa Isabel and Nevada del Tolima.
+Guides can organize a climbing expedition that includes all equipment, so you don't have to worry about bringing your own.
+If you plan on tackling this, you may want to plan your last night in a town close to a hot spring just so you can soak all those sore muscles away!

 If you're interested in true Coffee Region immersion, check out this six-day tour based in Salento and Armenia.
-For more on the region, see our Ultimate Guide to Colombia's Coffee Country.
+For more on the region, see this Ultimate Guide to Colombia's Coffee Country.